frappe/gameplan/README.md

 ## Links

 - [Report Bugs](https://github.com/frappe/gameplan/issues): If you find any bugs, feel free to report them on GitHub Issues tab.
-- [Discuss](https://github.com/frappe/gameplan/discussions): Join if you have an idea that you think Gameplan should implement or you just want to hangout with other Gameplan users.
+- [Discuss](https://github.com/frappe/gameplan/discussions): Join if you have a feature request or hangout with other Gameplan users.

 <h2></h2>
 <div align="center" style="padding-top: 0.75rem;">